djtal/gitki/README.md

 * emoji support
 * more usage of thor thor can be use as main workflow to create site skeleton
 * manage intern link with [[page_name | filename]]
-* log (to STDOUT) important informations when generating site
 * better history
 * allow disabling history generation
 * better index